MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementUserExperienceAnalyticAnomalyDevice.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphUserExperienceAnalyticsAnomalyDevice>`: The user experience analytics anomaly entity contains device details.
+`BODYPARAMETER <IMicrosoftGraphUserExperienceAnalyticsAnomalyDevice>`: The user experience analytics anomaly entity contains device details.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[AnomalyId <String>]`: The unique identifier of the anomaly.
   - `[AnomalyOnDeviceFirstOccurrenceDateTime <DateTime?>]`: Indicates the first occurance date and time for the anomaly on the device.
   - `[AnomalyOnDeviceLatestOccurrenceDateTime <DateTime?>]`: Indicates the latest occurance date and time for the anomaly on the device.